renpy/renpy/sphinx/source/config.rst

 .. var:: config.nvl_adv_transition = None

-    A transition that is used when showing ADV-mode text directly after NVL-mode text.
+    A transition that is used to hide the NVL-mode window when showing ADV-mode text directly after NVL-mode text.

 .. var:: config.say_attribute_transition = None